Come mothers and fathers throughout the land

 It’s not that this Jaguar isn’t comfortable.
 The interior is well appointed with a nicely bolstered driver’s seat that keeps you snugly in place whether you’re carving up a back road or trundling over rough terrain on your way back to your cabin in the woods.
 And if there happens to be a stream between you and your destination, no worries.
 The I-Pace has a maximum wading depth of just under 20 inches.
 There’s plenty of room for four adults and if you want to squeeze in five, you can as long as you’re all on speaking terms.
 Cargo room is excellent with over 25 cubic feet of space behind the rear seats which are split folding so you can carry larger items with ease.

 It’s not that the Jaguar doesn’t perform.
 The two motors combine to produce 394 horsepower and a massive 512 pound-feet of torque.
 For comparison, the Lamborghini Huracan Performante makes “just” 443 pound-feet.
 So even though the I-Pace weighs 1,300 pounds more than the Lambo, it can accelerate from 0 to 60 MPH in 4.5 seconds – about the same as an F-Type – and would probably be much quicker if Jaguar engineers didn’t regulate the power delivery at launch to improve battery performance.
 All that power is available instantaneously at any speed.
-Essentially, the engines drive the wheels directly with no transmission.
 It’s especially noticeable in the mid-range where you can go from 50-70 MPH quicker than you can say Castle Bromwich.

 The I-Pace is a good looking, comfortable, luxurious, and exhilarating car, but still, most people won’t be making the switch to electric cars anytime soon.
 The reason is simple convenience, or in this case, lack of it.
 238 miles of range isn’t enough.
 I know, the bulk of commutes are 30 miles or less, and most other trips people take are just around town.
 American car owners, however, don’t buy their cars for their everyday usage.
 They buy for the 5% of the time that make an EV like the I-Pace extremely impractical.
 For example, during my time with the I-Pace, I had to pick my daughter up at O’Hare airport in Chicago which is 140 miles from my house.
 I could get there, but I had to find a 50 kilowatt DC fast charger and plug in for 45 minutes to make it back.
 Had I opted for a more common Level 2 AC charger, my wait would have been hours.
 Neither option is really acceptable given how quick and convenient it is to refill an ICE car.